NNTmux/newznab-tmux/README.md

  * Before submitting a bug report, please verify that you are running the current revision of nn+ and these scripts.
 Then include as much detail as possible.

+ * Some scripts written by [cj](https://github.com/NNScripts/nn-custom-scripts) can help cleanup your db and remove unlinked parts.

  * Join in the converstion at irc://irc.synirc.net/newznab-tmux.